PhyloGrok/GeneFamTaxScan/README.md

-# GeneFamTaxScan
-Scripts for evaluating annotation errors for user-selected gene families, taxonomically delimited.
+Scripts and framework for evaluating annotation errors for user-selected gene families, taxonomically delimited.
 Uses RefSeq Genomes, RefSeq Proteins as a "Standard Mean Reference" to identify outlying annotation parameters from orthologous non-RefSeq genes of interest.

 ##